purduehackers/evergreen/engineering/passports/id/DESIGN_DOC.md

 - A user management interface
 - Metrics and event logging (metrics exportable to some TBD software, events with a webhook)
   - Exact contents of metrics and event logging to be determined later
-- Groups API (allows any application with the `user:read` scope to query a user's groups and take action on them)
+- Groups integration through OIDC spec (allows any application with the `user:read` scope to query a user's groups and take action on them)
 - Future: Hook system, execute python code on certain events (ex. on:login, on:logout, on:usermanage) to modify data or deny request

 ### Non-Goals